What is a Cooperative?What are the Tax Advantages?

-Mortgage principal and interest, operation, real estate taxes, required reserves, utilities (gas and common area electricity) and fire/ common area liability insurance all make up the monthly charges.
+Mortgage principal and interest, operation, real estate taxes, required reserves, utilities (gas and common area electricity), phone, cable, internet and fire/ common area liability insurance all make up the monthly charges.

 Will I have any additional charges other than my monthly charge?

-Residents are responsible for their own electricity, telephone and parking.
+Residents are responsible for their own electricity and parking.
 Everything else is included in the monthly charge.
 (The heat is gas so it is included in the monthly.)